 An opinion piece?in the New York Times today argues that the Rio plans to vacate through illegal evictions a large portion of the city’s poorest living in favelas in preparation for the Olympics to be held there in 2016:

 Last month, Unesco awarded?World Heritage Site status?to a substantial portion of the city, an area that?includes some of its hillside favelas, where more than 1.4 million of the city?s 6 million residents live.
-No favela can claim?greater historical importance than Rio’s first — Morro da Providência — yet Olympic construction projects are threatening its future.
+No favela can claim?greater historical importance?than Rio?s first ?
+Morro da Provid?ncia ? yet Olympic construction projects are threatening its future.